cardillan/mindcode/IDEAS.markdown

 * Optimization speedups
   * DataFlowOptimizer: cache VariableState instances at the entry and exit points end of each context.
 If the inbound instance is equal to the cached one, use the cached outbound instance and avoid new processing.
-  * Only recreate OptimizationActions of the action whose context(s) are affected by previous optimizations.
+  * Only recreate OptimizationActions instances of the actions whose context(s) are affected by previous optimizations.

 ### Improving error/warning messages

 * Warn when the generated code goes over 1000 Mindustry instructions.
-* Warn when potentially non-numeric value is being pushed on the stack.
+* Warn when a potentially non-numeric value is being pushed on the stack.

 ### #set local compiler directive/statement